Filmmaker Question (Caleb from Australia):

 Thanks for your time.

 The short answer is "YES!"
 You can most certainly produce a documentary all by yourself.
 Of course, there are limitations, but it's certainly doable.
 Especially now with such easy and low cost video options.
-You'll have to teach yourself a lot of skills (shooting, lighting, editing, etc).. but if you're disciplined and are willing to learn, you
+You'll have to teach yourself a lot of skills (shooting, lighting, editing, etc).. but if you're disciplined and are willing to learn, you can do it.

 You asked the question: "Is it unprofessional shooting the camera on a tripod by yourself while doing interviews?"

 This is an interesting question because I have certainly conducted hundreds of video interviews by myself as a one-person crew and I have also done hundreds of interviews with a crew.
-I can definitely say, if I have a choice, my personal preference is to have a cameraman with me because I can fully concentrate on the interview while not having to worry about audio and/or if the shot is lined up properly.
+I can definitely say, if I have a choice, my personal preference is to have a camera person with me because I can fully concentrate on the interview while not having to worry about audio and/or if the shot is lined up properly.

 However, on a tight budget, you may need to conduct the interview yourself.
 You can still get a very good interview this way, it's just harder on you because you're not only trying to connect with the interviewee and ask good questions, you're also having to worry about "is my audio good", "what's going on in the background?".
 If the interview subject is moving, you'll have to readjust the camera angle so the person doesn't go out of frame.